wp-plugins/ns-cloner-site-copier/readme.txt

 = 2.1.3 =
 Fixed bug in 2.1.2 that forced subdirectory mode - if you updated to 2.1.2 please update to 2.1.3 immediately.

+= 2.1.4 =
+* Fixed bug in 2.1.3 that caused file copies to fail in some cases where the target folders already existed.
+Update to correct the issue if affected.